Medically reviewed by Drugs.com. Last updated on Oct 29, 2021.

 Dosage form: transdermal film, extended release

-Generally, when estrogen is prescribed for a postmenopausal woman with a uterus, a progestin should be considered to reduce the risk of endometrial cancer.
-A woman without a uterus does not need a progestin.
-In some cases, however, hysterectomized women with a history of endometriosis may need a progestin [see Warnings and Precautions (5.2, 5.14)].
+Generally, when estrogen is prescribed for a postmenopausal woman with a uterus, consider addition of a progestogen to reduce the risk of endometrial cancer.
+Generally, a woman without a uterus, does not need to use a progestogen in addition to her estrogen therapy.
+In some cases, however, hysterectomized women who have a history of endometriosis may need a progestogen [see Warnings and Precautions (5.1, 5.14)].

-Use of estrogen-alone, or in combination with a progestin, should be with the lowest effective dose and for the shortest duration consistent with treatment goals and risks for the individual woman.
-Postmenopausal women should be re-evaluated periodically as clinically appropriate to determine if treatment is still necessary.
+Use estrogen-alone, or in combination with a progestogen, at the lowest effective dose and for the shortest duration consistent with treatment goals and risks for the individual woman.
+Reevaluate postmenopausal women periodically as clinically appropriate to determine if treatment is still necessary.

-The adhesive side of MINIVELLE should be placed on a clean, dry area on the lower abdomen (below the umbilicus) or buttocks.
-MINIVELLE should not be applied to the breasts.
+Place the adhesive side of MINIVELLE on a clean, dry area on the lower abdomen (below the umbilicus) or buttocks.
+Do not apply MINIVELLE to the breasts.

-The sites of application must be rotated, with an interval of at least 1 week allowed between applications to a particular site.
+Rotate the sites of application, with an interval of at least 1 week allowed between applications to a particular site.

-The area selected should not be oily, damaged, or irritated.
-The waistline should be avoided, since tight clothing may rub the system off.
-The system should be applied immediately after opening the pouch and removing the protective liner.
-The system should be pressed firmly in place with the palm of the hand for about 10 seconds, making sure there is good contact with the skin, especially around the edges.
-In the event that a system should fall off, the same system may be reapplied.
-If the same system cannot be reapplied, a new system should be applied to another location.
-If a woman has forgotten to apply a patch, she should apply a new patch as soon as possible.
-In either case, the original treatment schedule should be continued.
+Select an area for application that is not oily, damaged, or irritated.
+Avoid the waistline, since tight clothing may rub the system off.
+Apply the system immediately after opening the pouch and removing the protective liner.
+Press the system firmly in place with the palm of the hand for about 10 seconds, making sure there is good contact with the skin, especially around the edges.
+In the event that a system falls off, reapply the same system or apply a new system to another location.
+In either case, continue the original treatment schedule.
+If a woman has forgotten to apply MINIVELLE, have her apply a new system as soon as possible.
+Apply the new system on the original treatment schedule.
 The interruption of treatment in women taking MINIVELLE might increase the likelihood of breakthrough bleeding, spotting and recurrence of symptoms.